rehierl/node-tree-outliner/3-basic-design/3-7-1-implementation.md

 Note that the sequence of sections just before entering the parent container is identical to the sequence of sections just after exiting said container.
-That is, the sequence of sections must be restored, before any other subsequent event can be processed.
+Because of that, an implementation must restore the sequence of sections when exiting a parent container.

 As mentioned before, any parent node can in principle act as the parent container of one or more sections.
 The only exception to that rule are the